Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Step 3: Ensure the captive portal service is enabled

-Generally, the captive portal service is, by default, enabled on the LAZ zone.
-But if you’re deploying the captive portal service in another custom zone, you must ensure to enable it.
+Generally, the captive portal service is, by default, turned on in the LAZ zone.
+But if you’re deploying the captive portal service in another custom zone, you must ensure to turn it on.

 Step 4: Enabling the Multi-factor authentication